mlabbe123/setupsapp/README.md

 Before release:

+    - Animation for stats circle
+        - 4 divs with 100% border-radius
+        - 1 border side colored, rest is transparent
+        - they rotate to form a circle

     - Double click delete process.

-    - Add pre-content images
-        - Profile (Maybe pic with driver visible)
-        - Submit setup
-        - setup detail page
-        - Sign in
-        - register

     - Create confirm account with email?